AlCalzone/ioBroker.zwave2/README.md

 ### 1.4.2 (2020-07-05)
 * During the interview, endpoint associations are now converted to node associations if required
 * The interview process no longer fails if a node supports `Notification CC V2`

-### 1.4.1 (2020-06-30)
-* If a node fails to respond to `Multi Channel Endpoint Find`, the interview is no longer aborted and sequential endpoints are assumed instead
-* Renamed the manufacturer Goap to Qubino
-* For many Qubino devices, the lifeline now uses a node association

 ## License